penguian/tesla-issues-discussion/README.md

 ##### Previous attempts and why they failed

-There have been many instances of people suggesting a public bug tracking system for Tesla vehicles, either operated by Tesla or by a third party, such as a public forum, or even GitHub.
+There have been [many instances](https://teslamotorsclub.com/tmc/threadloom/search?query=%22bug%20tracking%22&sort=date&tab=25) of people suggesting a public bug tracking system for Tesla vehicle software, either operated by Tesla or [by a third party](https://www.reddit.com/r/teslamotors/comments/ei6rd8/tesla_software_bugs_tracking_bugs_and_bug_fixes/), such as a public forum, or [even GitHub](https://github.com/teslacommunity/tesla-bugs).
 As far as I know, none of these has succeeded.

 Tesla has not produced such a system itself possibly because:
 1. It may not be in Tesla's best interests to have a publicly available list of known issues.
 Witness how news articles refer to Tesla recalls that are addressed by over the air updates.